minprog/programmeren-2/problems/cards/lab/README.md

 The purpose of a "deck" will be to *contain* a set of 52 cards.
 In Python, we choose to store these cards in a list.
 With the `suits` and `values` we defined in the previous step, there is enough information in the `Deck` class to be able to create a `Card` instance for each of 52 combinations.

-**Write** code to generate all 52 `Card`s and add them to a list called `cards`.
+**Write** code to generate all 52 `Card`s and add them to a list called `_cards`.
 Code to do this should be added to the end of the initializer.

+> The list should be called `_cards` with an underscore because we want it to be encapsulated by the class.
+Code outside of the class should not need to access this list directly.

 {% spoiler "Syntax Help" %}
 Here is one suggestion for the pseudocode: